"It just wasn't working out with A.J. It was time for us to part ways," said Tony Willman, the restaurant's general manager.

 According to multiple sources within the restaurant, Pierzynski only exacerbated the existing issues, and had become such a negative influence that co-workers approached Willman to address the problem.
 The common theme expressed was the catcher's seeming indifference toward the job and his constant references to his fellow employees as "choads."

-A microcosm of Pierzynski's job performance was mentioned by more than one of the two-time All-Star's former co-workers, who revealed his propensity to spend a significant amount of time running a cockfighting ring in the restaurant's cooler.
-In one instance, after a particularly hectic lunch rush in which the kitchen was slammed, Pierzynski could be found counting bills and watching two birds locked in bloodsport, mere inches from the Texas Cheese Fries.
+One example of Pierzynski's job performance was mentioned by multiple former co-workers, who revealed the two-time All-Star's propensity to spend a significant amount of time running a cockfighting ring in the restaurant's cooler.
+They said Pierzynski could often be found counting bills and watching two birds locked in bloodsport, mere inches from the Texas Cheese Fries.
 That incident paved the way for at least one complaint to management from a sous chef.

 "I told A.J., there's no way this can be legal or safe," said the chef, who asked to remain anonymous.
 "A.J. said, 'What are you, a narc?
-Look at all this space and air conditioning.'
-He showed me a narrow footpath through the gore and feathers so we could get to the Loaded Potato Skins, then told me to, 'quit your bellyaching, whistledick.'"
+Look at all this space and air conditioning, narc.'
+He pointed out a narrow footpath through the gore and feathers so we could get to the Loaded Potato Skins, then told me to, 'quit your bellyaching, whistledick.'"

 It became obvious to those in this Long Island branch of the fast casual dining behemoth that this might be an oil-and-water situation.
 Pierzynski's personality wasn't conducive to the Chili's way of doing things, saying what he wanted when he wanted without much regard for the greater good.
 From the kitchen, he would yell across the restaurant that he was "going to take a ginormous dumper," or ridicule patrons who he deemed "wieners."
 It made many cringe.
 This wasn't the Chili's way, the one that had turned a single Dallas restaurant into a global brand.